 Your journey to better hearing begins by choosing a hearing professional you can trust.
 But where do you turn?
 Your friend who wears hearing devices recommends his audiologist.
 However, a local Hearing Aid Specialist is advertising hearing devices at a very good price.
 Who do you choose?
 How do you make that decision?
 And what is the difference between an audiologist and a Hearing Aid Specialist?

 That’s a question our patients often ask and the answer is directly related to the level of education each profession requires and the area of specialization that results.

 An audiologist is a certified and licensed professional who has earned a Master’s Degree (M.S.) or Doctoral Degree (Au.D./Ph.D.) in the field of audiology.
 Typically, this level of advanced education requires six to eight years of study to complete.

 Certified both nationally and by the state, audiologists are licensed to practice by the American Speech-Language-Hearing Board and are trained to diagnose and treat disorders of hearing and balance.
 They can perform comprehensive hearing evaluations, fit hearing devices, recommend assistive listening devices (ALDs) and counsel patients and their families in communication and listening strategies.

 While most hearing loss is caused by nerve damage and can be treated by an audiologist who recommends hearing devices, medically-based hearing loss must be treated by an Ear, Nose or Throat doctor (ENT).
-Medically-based Audiology, which is what we provide at Pinnacle ENT, means Ear, Nose and Throat Physicians are on site to provide comprehensive care, including medication and/or surgery, should your hearing loss be due to a medical condition.
+Medically-based Audiology, which is what we provide at Pinnacle ENT Associates, means Ear, Nose and Throat Physicians are on site to provide comprehensive care, including medication and/or surgery, should your hearing loss be due to a medical condition.